JasperFx/alba/docs/scenarios/setup.md

----
-title:Before and after actions editLink:true
+# Before and after actions
----

-::: tip warning
+::: warning
 The Before/After actions are **not** additive.
 The last one specified is the only one executed.
 :::